kosivantsov/mybible-cli/tools/OmegaTscripts/README.md

 ### `utils_BibleSetup.groovy`

-This is a script that would help OmegaT user in proper selection of the `mybible-cli` script/executable
+This is a script that would help OmegaT users in proper selection of the `mybible-cli` script/executable
 ![Select exe](../../screenshots/omt_SelectMyBibleCLI.png)
 and the MyBible module for the current project.
 ![Select_module](../../screenshots/omt_selectMyBibleModule.png)